PERLPORT(1) Perl Programmers Reference Guide PERLPORT(1)

 Specifically, you must decide whether it is important that the task

-that you are coding have the full generality of being portable, or
+that you are coding has the full generality of being portable, or

 whether to just get the job done right now.
 This is the hardest choice